Humane Education – Extracurricular Programs

 • Attention to detail

-• Ability to engage with students and at-risk youth in a professional and informed manner
+• Ability to engage with students (which may include at-risk youth) in a professional and informed manner

-• Follow GTHS Confidentiality Policy and maintain strict confidentiality about students’ and at-risk youths’ background and/or personal information
+• Follow GTHS Confidentiality Policy and maintain strict confidentiality about students’ background and/or personal information

 • Ability to promote compassion and empathy for all living things